gabrielsoltz/metahub/README.md

 ## Configuring MetaChecks and MetaTags

 - The option `--mh-assume-role` let you configure the role to assume in the affected account when you are using AWS Security Hub in a [Multiple Account setup](#multiple-account-setup) for executing `--meta-checks` and `--meta-tags`.
-- The role you assume needs to be able to describe services.
+- For MetaTags you need the policy: `tag:get_resources`
-- Still, it is also possible if you need it to log in and assumes a role in the same account, just use the options `--mh-assume-role` for spefifying the role you want to use for `--meta-checks` and `--meta-tags` and the option `--sh-assume-role` for spefifying the role you want to assume to read/write from AWS Security Hub.
+- For MetaCheks you can use the managed policy: `arn:aws:iam::aws:policy/SecurityAudit`
-- You can use the managed policy: `arn:aws:iam::aws:policy/SecurityAudit`
+- If you need it to log in and assumes a role in the same account, just use the options `--mh-assume-role` for spefifying the role you want to use for `--meta-checks` and `--meta-tags` and the option `--sh-assume-role` for spefifying the role you want to assume to read/write from AWS Security Hub.

 ## Single Account Setup